day50-dev/Streamdown/README.md

 </p>

-Streamdown works with [simonw's llm](https://github.com/simonw/llm) along with any other streaming markdown.
-You even get full readline and keyboard navigation support.
+Streamdown works with [simonw's llm](https://github.com/simonw/llm) along with any other streaming markdown, even something basic like curl.
+It's done clean so you get full readline and keyboard navigation support.
 ```bash
 $ pip install streamdown
 ```